thafseera-salam/Flipkart-Smartphone-Market-Analysis-/README.md

 ---

-## ⭐ If you found this project useful, feel free to star this repository.
+⭐ *If this strategic audit provides value to your organization, feel free to star this repository.*